sirech/talk-lean-functional-kotlin-backends/presentation.md

 ???

-- as this is the first datatype that we present, this might be the moment to introduce what a datatype is. we can mention that `map` and `flatMap` are the standard functions
+- arrow presents an alternative, which is the option datatype

 ---